MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/Device-Health-Attestation.md

 When DHA is running in EKCert validation mode, it relies on an enterprise managed chain of trust that needs to updated occasionally (approximately 5 - 10 times per year).

-Microsoft publishes aggregated packages of trusted Roots and intermediate CA’s for approved TPM manufacturers (as they become available) in a publicly accessible archive in .cab archive.
+Microsoft publishes aggregated packages of trusted Roots and intermediate CA's for approved TPM manufacturers (as they become available) in a publicly accessible archive in .cab archive.
 You need to download the feed, validate its integrity, and install it on the server running Device Health Attestation.

 An example archive is http://tpmsec.microsoft.com/OnPremisesDHA/TrustedTPM.cab.